owacoder/cppdatalib/README.md

 ### Compile-time flags

-Below is a list of compile-time type adjustments supported by cppdatalib:
+Below is a list of compile-time adjustments supported by cppdatalib:

    - `CPPDATALIB_BOOL_T` - The underlying boolean type of the implementation.
 Should be able to store a true and false value.
 Defaults to `bool`
    - `CPPDATALIB_INT_T` - The underlying integer type of the implementation.
 Should be able to store a signed integral value.
 Defaults to `int64_t`